kingston-hackSpace/Sound-Detector/README.md

 FEATURES
 -
-- GATE: Processes DIGITAL signals that indicates whether the sound level is above or below a certain threshold.
+- GATE: Processes DIGITAL signals that indicate whether the sound level is above or below a certain threshold.
 In other words, it works like an on/off switch to detect sound vs. no sound.

 - ENVELOPE: Processes ANALOG signals that represent ambient sound volume.
 In other words, it allow us to monitor sound amplitud.